 It was around month 10 before we managed the make enough to pay off the last of the hydro bill.
-It's hard to express what that was like; it was as if we discovered electricity for the first time.
+It's hard to express what that was like; it was if we discovered electricity for the first time.
 Light switches left on suddenly illuminated our halls during the day.
 The sounds of appliances turned on all at once, bringing back the soundtrack of our home.

 I wasn't itching to reach for the computer though, I just took shit in.

 I was still between this world of minimalism and connection, and wasn't sure which place I wanted to stay in.
 I honestly don't know how the Amish do it, but I can now understand the appeal.
-I had more time to think, read, write and improve myself as an individual without all the noise.
+I had more time to think, read, write and the improve myself as an individual without all the noise.